Looking for something to study? Try something more unusual

 3. Philosophy and Star Trek.
 You can take this at Georgetown University.
 This course is ‘an introduction to certain topics in metaphysics and epistemology philosophy, centered around major philosophical questions that come up again and again in Star Trek.’

 So what should we say about these and other similar programmes?
 Are they just rubbish?
 Are they examples of popular culture undermining genuine scholarship?
 Or are these legitimate examples of academic analysis and critique?
-In fact, should we study popular culture to understand more about society?Explore posts in the same categories: culture, higher education comment below, or link to this permanent URL from your own site.
+In fact, should we study popular culture to understand more about society?culture, higher education comment below, or link to this permanent URL from your own site.